Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 recurrent job instances created from a schedule to complete such that the next job recurrence can be created.
 * (optional) `environment_variables` under the job are environment variables which will be applied to all tasks operating under the job.
-Note that environment variables are not expanded and are passed as-is.
-You will need to source the environment file `$AZ_BATCH_TASK_WORKING_DIR/.shipyard.envlist` in a shell within the Docker `command` or `entrypoint` if you want any environment variables to be expanded.
-This behavior does not apply to `native` container pools and Singularity images.
 * (optional) `environment_variables_keyvault_secret_id` under the job are environment variables stored in KeyVault that should be applied to all tasks operating under the job.
 The secret stored in KeyVault must be a valid